Afjunior18/Simpsons-Memory-Game/README.md

 ## Credits

-A big shoutout to the following resources that played a pivotal role in the completion of this project:
+To the videos that were crucial in completing this project:

 - Countdown Timer Tutorial: Provided invaluable guidance on implementing the timer/countdown feature. <https://www.youtube.com/watch?v=PIiMSMz7KzM>